FAQs

 How long can I book a TimeOut Stay for?

-Stay requests vary in length from 2 – 6 nights.
+Donations vary in length from 2 – 6 nights, depending on the preference of each holiday homeowner.

 Can I request a stay for any time of the year?